bcgov/esg-dashboard/README.md

 esg-dashboard
 ============================

 Experimental dashboard project to explore non-shiny dashboarding options.
-Some possibilities include quarto documents, quarto dashboards, flexdashboards incorporating widgets (plotly, leaflet) or observable or crosstalk for interactivity.
+Some possibilities include quarto documents, quarto dashboards, flexdashboards, incorporating widgets (plotly, leaflet, reactable), and incorporating interactivity with observable or crosstalk.

 ### Usage

-There are four core folders that are required to run the dashboard:
+There are five core folders that are required to run the dashboard:

 -   01\_data - contains any data for the dashboards
 -   02\_images - contains the bc gov logo and other images in future
--   03\_styles - contains the css file styles.css
+-   03\_styles - contains fonts, font styling in fonts.scss, and other styling in styles.css
+-   04\_scripts - contains scripts for functions, tables, and plots to be used in the dashboards
--   04\_dashboards - contains the qmd files for the dashboards
+-   05\_dashboards - contains the qmd files for the dashboards

 ### Project Status